joemar25/PCIC-Mobile-App/README.md

     flutter build apk
 ```

-nav bar from dashboard shoud be SettingsPage not Test
+nav bar from dashboard should be SettingsPage not Test

 By pressing s while naka flutter run, maga screenshot sya sa chrome or device man

+## TODO

+making sure that .task is added
+    within its value

+saving routes is not yet implemented (markers)
+apply algo for prediction of the path (dijkstra's algo)
+genetic algo & particle